-Locks are required for concurrency in multi-user scenarios (where one or more users could modify one register in the same time), and you need to avoid data to be overriden without the user knowing about that one new version of the register they're updating was updated some seconds ago by another user.
+Locks are required for concurrency in multi-user scenarios (where one or more users could modify one register in the same time), and you need to avoid data to be overriden before the user can save their changes.

 - Optimistic lock

 The example created for this article is available at Github

 You can use optimistic locks when you can assume that users are allowed to edit a register at the same time.
 In order to this, we need to add versioning to the table that we'll need to lock.

 For our examples, I've created a model called Article, and the columns are title:string text:text version:integer.
 By default, if you call our version column as lock_version, Rails will handle the optimistic lock for you automatically, but, for this example let's use a different name so you can see behind the magic.

 Let's update our Article model to be as follows: